Tulsa White Collar Crime Attorneys

-Providing Skilled Legal Representation for Clients Accused of Fraudulent Activities
+Providing Skilled Legal Representation for Clients Accused of Fraudulent Criminal Offenses

-Due to the life-changing consequences of fraud convictions, anyone charged with a white-collar crime must hire an experienced attorney who understands what it takes to obtain favorable client outcomes.
+Due to the life-changing consequences of fraud convictions, anyone charged with a white-collar crime must hire an experienced criminal defense attorney who understands what it takes to obtain favorable client outcomes.

-Contact Parsons, Graham & Day, LLC in Tulsa, OK, to schedule a free consultation so that we may thoroughly assess your case and determine what legal strategies suit your needs.
+Schedule a consultation today so that we may thoroughly assess your white-collar case and determine what legal strategies suit your needs.

 What is Considered White Collar Crime in Oklahoma?